 It's a simple premise with a lot of work as always - forty years covered, 1970 to 2009 inclusive, forty tracks from each year in question as curated by us, eked out over however long it takes and whatever time we want to take between each one.
 We're starting with 1987 because we did a poll over on Twitter for our compiling a snap playlist for a round number of years ago and that's how we came up with the idea for this.
 Simple.
 Possibly.

-If you want something quicker than innumerable YouTube videos, here (barring Microdisney, for old label/publishing contractual mess reasons, and Prince, for the usual reasons) is the list as a handy Spotify embed:
+If you want something quicker than innumerable YouTube videos, here (barring the Gun Club and Microdisney, for old label/publishing contractual mess reasons) is the list as a handy Spotify embed:

 Steinski & The Mass Media - The Motorcade Sped On